rsmed31/Interface/README.md

 #### b) Dependencies

-All of the dependencies used in the project have been written in a file name 'requirements.txt'.
+All of the dependencies used in the project have been written in a file name `requirements.txt`.
 To install them, choose the directory `\printerface` in your terminal and use the command :
 ```sh
 pip install -r requirements.txt
 ```